paldepind/synceddb/README.md

 How is it different
 -------------------
-Some libraries caters to multiple storage backends and thus ends up with a limited feature set to support the lowest common denomenator (think localForage).
-Other implements a new database on top of the browsers native storage facilities (like PouchDB).
+Some libraries caters to multiple storage backends and thus ends up with a limited feature set to support the lowest common denomenator.
+Other implements a new database on top of the browsers native storage facilities.
 This highly increases complexity and reduces performance.
 By being a small wrapper around IndexedDB SyncedDB gains some of its key features: simplicity, power and performance.

 The SyncedDB backend was designed to be as flexible as possible.
-Users can easily plug in any storage option they want, create custom message handlers at relevant points and extend the communication between the client and the server with custom messages.
+Users can easily plug in any database they want, create custom message handlers at relevant points and extend the communication between the client and the server with custom messages.